davidpham87/gemini-cli-mode/README.md

-# gemini_cli.el
+# gemini_cli.el: Emacs interface to gemini cli

 A library for interacting with Gemini from Emacs.
+Provide a `gemini` mode with shortcuts to

+1. To create a vterm with gemini-cli, and switching to it easily.
+2. Send region / mardown section to gemini-cli
+3. Move up/down vterm window

+This is just to replicate the repl driven workflow on Clojure, but with Gemini as backend.

 ## Motivation